tasmota/docs/Blinds-and-Shutters.md

  and `ShutterRelay2 3`.

  Please be aware that you cannot move more than ONE shutter at the time.
-The used PWM frequency control is globally
+The used PWM frequency control is globally.
+The frequency of the PWM can be changed from 1000Hz to any value up to 10,000Hz.
+The command `shutterfrequency` globally changes this.
+Be aware that most 12V operated motors cannot work faster than 2,000Hz.
+With increasing the voltage up to 24V also 5,000Hz are possible.
+Maximum voltage auf the A4988 is 36V.

 ## Calibration
 [Shutter calibration video tutorial](https://www.youtube.com/watch?v=Z-grrvnu2bU)